-Monitoring vital signs hourly& recorded.
-Prescribe medicine as per doctors' orders. maintain IV fluid 4 hourly & record intake output chart, monitor vital signs, providing patient and relatives with psychological support, Establishing good interpersonal relationship.
-Maintaining confidentiality will relieve the anxiety of the patient and relatives.
-It will help in avoiding conflict with physicians, nurses and other health care providers.
-Drinks plenty of water to avoid dehydration.
+Monitored vital signs hourly.
+Prescribed medicine as per doctors' orders.
+Maintain IV fluid 4 hourly & recorded intake output chart, monitor vital signs.
+Provided patient and relatives with psychological support, Establishing good interpersonal relationship.
+Patient was advised to drink plenty of water to avoid dehydration.
 Reduce fever and pain with paracetamol or acetaminophen.
+The patient was planned for follow-up regularly on basis of advice given by the physician.